MonashUAS/CubeMX2Makefile/readme.md

 Copyright (c) 2016, Baoshi Zhu.
 All rights reserved.

 Source code in this project is governed by Apache License 2.0 (http://www.apache.org/licenses/LICENSE-2.0)

+## Differences to original

+- Adds support for c++ source code.
+- Only searches in `Drivers`, `Inc` and `Src` directories for source files.
+- Added support for an optional `inc.mk` to add persistant, custom changes to the Makefile.
+    - `inc.mk` must be in the same directory as the Makefile.